-the Commercial Lighting Energy Savings Formula, with existing accreditations reducing from 80 to 59, and
+the Commercial Lighting Energy Savings Formula, with existing accreditations reducing from 80 to 59, and the Project Impact Assessment Method, with existing accreditations reducing from 50 to 38.

-41 See www.ess.nsw.gov.au/How to apply for accreditation.
+41 See www.ess.nsw.gov.au/How_to_apply_for_accreditation.

-This was due to IPART granting 22 new accreditations and cancelling 51 existing accreditations.
+42 This was due to IPART granting 22 new accreditations and cancelling 51 existing accreditations.